 Patients with a family history of colorectal cancer also should talk to their doctor about getting their first colonoscopy 10 years before the earliest onset of anybody in the family.
 That is, if a patient’s mother was diagnosed at 52, the patient should be getting screened at age 42.
 To ensure that insurance covers this, patients should speak with their doctor.

 1. Genetic diseases

-Up to 35 percent of people who develop cancer before age 50 have genetic mutations, compared to 3 to 5 percent of all colorectal cases.
+Up to 35% of people who develop cancer before age 50 have genetic mutations, compared to 3% to 5% of all colorectal cases.
 These numbers suggest that genetics are affecting younger patients much more than older patients, but we need more research to say for sure.

 Two common forms of genetic conditions we see in colorectal cancer patients include familial adenomatous polyposis (FAP), which is when hundreds of polyps cover the inner lining of the colon, and Lynch syndrome, which is a non-polyposis syndrome that increases risk of developing colorectal cancer and other malignancies.

 Interesting research is happening now pertaining to genetic mutations that have yet to be identified.
 While we know many of the genetic mutations that lead to colorectal cancer, we don’t know them all.
 Screening for possible genetic mutations is extremely important to identify predisposition of the patient and their first relatives, not only for colon cancers but other cancers to organs as well.
 Moreover, knowing if patients carry a specific genetic mutation might have implications in the type of surgery or chemotherapy needed.
 As it stands now, new genetic mutations are detected every few years.
 Therefore, patients who were tested a few years ago and had no genetic mutations could have a different result today.
 Keeping up with testing could not only help them but their relatives and children, as well.
 People can do so by scheduling a genetic counseling appointment.